marsrobot/mysql-ha-cluster/README.md

 - Better support of replication across internet.

 # Minor fixes
-- Needing to switch the mysql client to be based on Docker for easier usage.
+- Needing to switch the MySQL client to be based on Docker for easier usage.